named-data/NDN-CCL-API/interest.rst

 Interest.getLink Method
 ^^^^^^^^^^^^^^^^^^^^^^^

-Get the link object.
+Get the :ref:`Link <Link>` object.
 If necessary, decode it from the link wire encoding.

 :[C++]: